 My narrative-led work responds to contemporary issues and historical events relating to the lived experience, queer identity, memory, death, remembrance, ageing, and the impact of climate collapse.

 Graduating in 2019 with an MA Fine Art (Distinction) from Cambridge School of Art, my MA show awarded the 2019 Cambridge Artworks Residency.

-I’m the publisher of Negative Press London (www.neg-press.com) with books in international collections including Museum of Modern Art, New York; Wellcome Foundation, London; Victoria and Albert Museum, London, and Artists’ Book Collection, Bavarian State Library, Munich, Germany.
+Negative Press London books (www.neg-press.com) are in many collections including Museum of Modern Art, New York; Wellcome Foundation, London; Victoria and Albert Museum, London, and Artists’ Book Collection, Bavarian State Library, Munich, Germany.

 My writing appears in anthologies, journals and academic publications.

 Exhibitions include Photofusion, London; Bruce Castle Museum, London; Foyles Gallery, London; Dutch Centre, London; Ruskin Gallery, Cambridge; Arnolfini, Bristol; Bury Art Museum, Bury; and Marginal Arts Festival, Roanoke, Virginia, US.